hassanmehmoodbaig/Data-Analysis-using-Excel/2023-2024 NBA Player Stats.md

 - Explore relationships between different variables
 - Use descriptive statistics to provide insights into player performance

-Here are some questions we will be answering using this dataset.
+**Here are some questions we will be answering using this dataset:**

-*1. Which team has the most players in the dataset?*
+1. Which team has the most players in the dataset?

-*2. What are the average Point Per Game (PPG), Rebounds Per Game (RPG), and Assists Per Game (APG)?*
+2. What are the average Points Per Game (PPG), Rebounds Per Game (RPG), and Assists Per Game (APG)?

-*3. Identify Players with PPG above 20 and APG above 5.*
+3. Identify players with PPG above 20 and APG above 5.

-*4. Which team has the highest and lowest average usage percentage (USG%)*
+4. Which team has the highest and lowest average usage percentage (USG%)?

 ### Step 4: Data Visualization Using Excel
 In this step, we will create various visualizations in Excel to present our findings.
 This includes: